NixOS/nix.dev/source/tutorials/file-sets.md

 ## Union (explicitly exclude files)

 There is still a problem:
-Changing _any_ of the included files causes the derivation to be rebuilt, even though it doesn't depend on those files.
+Changing _any_ of the included files causes the derivation to be built again, even though it doesn't depend on those files.

 Append an empty line to `build.nix`: